 Crankbaits are an extremely versatile tool for catching bass.
-They can be fished shallow, deep and anywhere in between.
-Picking the right crankbait for the job is critical, but not rocket science.
+They can be fished shallow, deep, and anywhere in between.
+Picking the correct crankbait for the job is critical but not rocket science.

-Joe Balog of Millennium Promotions, Inc (586-954-4919) has fished hundreds of bass tournaments all across the county and confides that crankbaits are one of his go-to lures regardless of the destination.
+Joe Balog of Millennium Promotions, Inc has fished hundreds of bass tournaments across the county and confides that crankbaits are one of his go-to lures regardless of the destination.

 “I’m kind of a student of crankbaits,” shared Balog.
 “I’ve been fishing them for as long as I can remember.
 The lip of the crankbait has a lot to do with how it will perform.
-Basically, there are four things you need to consider when looking at the lip of a crankbait and determining how it’s going to function - length, width, angle and configuration.”
+You need to consider four things when looking at the lip of a crankbait and determining how it will function - length, width, angle, and configuration.”

-“The shape, length of the lip and where it comes out of the body is what largely determines the performance and action of a crankbait.
+“The shape, length of the lip, and where it comes out of the body largely determines the performance and action of a crankbait.
 Essentially, there are three types of lip designs.
-There’s the long lip that dives deep, a short square bill that excels for shallow presentations and the old coffin bill that’s somewhere in between.
-The coffin bill was popular back in the 80’s and 90’s.
-Plus there’s the classic Rattle-Trap-style lipless crankbait that has no lip at all,” said Balog.
+There’s the long lip that dives deep, a short square bill that excels for shallow presentations, and the old coffin bill that’s somewhere in between.
+The coffin bill was popular back in the ’80s and ’90s.
+Plus, the classic Rat-L-Trap style lipless crankbait has no lip at all,” said Balog.

-Where the lip is positioned determines how deep the crankbait is going to dive.
-You’d think that a crankbait that has the lip at a sharp angle would dive the deepest, but that’s not true according to Balog.
+Where the lip is positioned determines how deep the crankbait will dive.
+You’d think that a crankbait that has the lip at a sharp angle would dive the deepest, but that’s not true, according to Balog.
 “A lure that has the lip coming straight off the front of the lure is going to dive the deepest,” said Balog.
-Balog sited Strike King’s 6XD –10 XD and the Bandit Lure’s Ledge 250, Fat Free Shad BD7F as good examples.
+Balog cited Strike King’s 6XD –10 XD and the Bandit Lure’s Ledge 250 and Fat-Free Shad BD7F as good examples.
 “With the right line, you’re going to be able to get down 15 to 20 feet or more because of the angle of the lip.”

-Square-billed crankbaits became popular back in the early 1970’s with the Big O and other alphabet baits produced by the likes of Bagley and Bill Norman.
-The lures were a big secret on the B.A.S.S. tour until anglers won a few tournaments with them and the cat was out of the bag, Example of today’s square-billed cranks include the Lucky Craft RC1.5, Strike King’s KVD 1.5, the Storm Arashi and the Bomber Square A and Fat Free Shad Deep Square Lip.
+Square-billed crankbaits became popular in the early 1970’1970s the Big O and other alphabet baits produced by Bagley and Bill Norman.
+The lures were a big secret on the B.A.S.S. tour until anglers won a few tournaments with them, and the cat was out of the bag.
+Example of today’s square-billed cranks includes the Lucky Craft RC1.5, Strike King’s KVD 1.5, and the Bomber Square A.

-The square bill was unique in that it could be fished anywhere you’d fish a spinner bait.
-In fact, if you’re not banging and bumping junk with the bait you’re not fishing it right.
-Legendary angler Rich Clunn once said, “If you’re afraid of getting snagged, you’ll never be a square-bill fisherman.”
+The square bill was unique because it could be fished anywhere you’d fish a spinner bait.
+If you’re not banging and bumping junk with the bait, you’re not fishing it right.
+Legendary angler Rick Clunn once said, “If you’re afraid of getting snagged, you’ll never be a square-bill fisherman.”
 Getting two feet from a bank doesn’t get it.
 You need to throw right on the bank to take advantage of the triggering power of a square bill.

 The design of the square bill makes the bait stand up on its nose.
 The angle inhibits the hooks from getting snagged.
 Proponents of the square bill are skilled in the art of deflection.
 The bait is designed to bounce off rocks, limbs, stumps, and pilings to trigger reaction strikes.
-The square-bill excels in water less than four feet deep.
-In clear water, you want to burn the bait and have it banging the cover.
-In murky water, you want to slow the retrieve so bass can find it.
+The square bill excels in water less than four feet deep.
+You want to burn the bait in clear water and have it banging the cover.
+You want to slow the retrieve in murky water so the bass can find it.
 Because of the lure’s design, it will bounce and roll, usually without getting hung up.
 That hesitation or delay is what triggers strikes.
-Heavy line is a prerequisite when using square bills to pull hooks free of snags.
+The heavy line is a prerequisite when using square bills to pull hooks free of snags.

 Some of the original and best square-billed cranks are made of wood.
-Baits made of wood provide a unique action that can’t really be duplicated, but it also produces some inherent problems.
-Wood is not as durable as plastic and when you’re intentionally banging the lure off every rock, dock and log you can find, wood lures do not hold up well.
+Baits made of wood provide a unique action that can’t be duplicated but also produces some inherent problems.
+Wood is not as durable as plastic, and when you’re intentionally banging the lure off every rock, dock, and log you can find, wood lures do not hold up well.
 Wood lures also don’t run as consistently as lures made from plastic.
-You might have one out of a half dozen that has just the right action, but if you’re fishing it right, it won’t last long.
+You might have one out of a half dozen with just the right action, but it won't last long if you’re fishing it right.

-Coffin-billed crankbaits, like the Bandit Flat Maxx, are like a square bill on steroids.
-The coffin bills are an example of a lure that features the same characteristics as a square bill, but it’s capable of diving deeper, usually between 7 and 13 feet.
-Like the square bill, the coffin bill is adept at bouncing off wood, rocks and docks.
-The angular bill causes the lure to scoot off to the side or careen upwards for an instant after contact before resuming on it’s wiggling course.
+Like the Bandit Flat Maxx, Coffin-billed crankbaits are like a square bill on steroids.
+The coffin bills are an example of a lure with the same characteristics as a square bill, but it can dive deeper, usually between 7 and 13 feet.
+Like the square bill, the coffin bill is adept at bouncing off wood, rocks, and docks.
+The angular bill causes the lure to scoot off to the side or careen upwards for an instant after contact before resuming its wiggling course.
 It’s a serious trigger for predators.
 Coffin bills generally produce a tighter wiggle than a square-billed lure.
 They also are not quite as snag-free as the pudgy square bill.

 Lipless crankbaits are in a category all of their own.
 While they belong in any crankbait discussion, they’re an oddball when it comes to crankbait lips because they don’t have one.
 The head of the lure serves as the lip.
-Known for their extreme vibration, classic lipless crankbaits include Bill Norman’s legendary Rat-L-Trap, Cotton Cordell’s Super Spot and the Xcalibur One Knocker.
+Known for their extreme vibration, classic lipless crankbaits include Bill Norman’s legendary Rat-L-Trap, Cotton Cordell’s Super Spot, and the Booyah One Knocker.

 Lure designers keep playing and tweaking lip configurations.
-A good example is Rapala’s new Scatter Rap design.
+A good example is Rapala’s Scatter Rap design.
 The cupped-lip design causes the lure to dart off to one side or the other on the retrieve.
-There’s really no need to impart any action because the lure behaves erratically on its own.
-The Scatter Rap series is available in minnow, shad, crankbait and countdown options that allow you to probe depths from 4 to 10 feet.
+There’s no need to impart any action because the lure behaves erratically on its own.
+The Scatter Rap series is available in minnow, shad, crankbait, and countdown options, allowing you to probe depths from 4 to 10 feet.

 When choosing a crankbait, it’s best to find one that produces a rectangular dive curve versus a pendulum.
 The quicker a crankbait reaches its maximum depth and maintains it, the better.
 It means more time in the strike zone.

-“As a general rule, you’re going to want to use thicker, heavier line when fishing crankbaits in the shallows,” advised Balog.
-“Thinner line is going to help you achieve greater depths with deep divers.
-Using deep divers in open water though puts more stress on the line than you realize.
+“As a general rule, you’re going to want to use the thicker, heavier line when fishing crankbaits in the shallows,” advised Balog.
+“Thinner line will help you achieve greater depths with deep divers.
+However, using deep divers in open water puts more stress on the line than you realize.
 I would recommend a minimum of 10-pound fluorocarbon when using deep divers.
-Generally, go as light as you can considering the cover.”
+Generally, go as light as you can, considering the cover.”
 Braid shines when ripping grass or banging stumps.